Ashenguard/FastDataFile/README.md

 json_db.delete(confirm=True)
 ```

-You can use `YAMLDatabase` instead of `JSONDatabase` and it will be the same, Just another format of file encoding will be used.
+You can use `YAMLDataFile` instead of `JSONDataFile` and it will be the same, Just another format of file encoding will be used.
 ***

-### ❗ There will be more tutorials and examples at [FastDatabase Wiki](https://git.agmdev.xyz/FastDatabase/wiki) ❗
+### ❗ There will be more tutorials and examples at [FastDataFile Wiki](https://git.agmdev.xyz/FastDataFile/wiki) ❗